The Real Room: the group fitness skill many programs under-assess

 What makes a great group fitness instructor, as opposed to a certified one?

-Certification proves an instructor completed training in a format.
-What separates the ones who fill rooms is adaptive room management: reading the actual people in front of them and keeping each at the right level of challenge in real time.
+A credential establishes a defined professional baseline.
+Live teaching performance answers a different question: can the instructor observe the actual participants, prioritize what matters, and keep the class appropriately challenging in real time?
 The industry often calls this "energy" or "presence," but those words describe the result, not the skill.
 It is a teachable, repeatable competency, not a personality trait.

 Is this really a skill, or just natural personality?